 A heuristic evaluation is best done by several people.
 Any one individual will only find around 35% of the issues.
-5 people will find around 75%.
+5 people will find around 75%, which is plenty for the team to start working on.
 Jakob suggests that each reviewer works on their own and then all the reviewers share their notes at the end.
-In practice, especially with team members who aren't experts in user experience, it's faster and more productive to run the session as a group.
+In practice, especially with team members who aren’t experts in user experience, it’s faster and more productive to run the session as a group.

 - You’ll all need to be looking at the same UI, so it’s best to project it on a wall (or in a web meeting session if you aren’t co-located).
 For a large product, select just a single flow or section to work on.

 - To get everyone up to speed, describe the typical persona who would be using this interface, and the user scenario or task they are trying to perform.

 - One team member “drives” the UI and everyone applies the heuristics to each part of the UI.

 - If the UI doesn’t agree with one of the ten rules, list what part of the UI has the issue, and why it’s an issue.
 Then move on